ijoijo/docker-nginx-auto/README.md

 #### With static content on Docker host ####

-Create a `docker-compose.xml` file, with the following content:
+Create a `docker-compose.yml` file, with the following content:
 ```
 version: '2'